 Sample images of the USDA label are found in the USDA BioPreferred website.

-ISO/IEC 17025:2005-accredited Beta Analytic serves the biobased industry by providing high-quality ASTM D6866 testing with turnaround times between three to five business days.
+ISO/IEC 17025:2005-accredited Beta Analytic serves the biobased industry by providing high-quality ASTM D6866 testing with turnaround times between 5-7 business days.
+A priority service is available for results required in 4 business days or less.
 The company recommends two analyses per material for better credibility and averaging when results are to be used for certification.
 For research and development purposes, one measurement is sufficient.

 Beta Analytic is not affiliated with the USDA BioPreferred Program.